-The popular John Muir Trail/Pacific Crest Trail runs along the wild and scenic Tuolumne River corridor in Lyell Canyon and is one of Yosemite’s summer wilderness highlights.
+The 9-mile section of the popular John Muir Trail/Pacific Crest Trail that runs along the wild and scenic Tuolumne River corridor in Lyell Canyon is one of Yosemite’s summer wilderness highlights.
 A variety of users access this trail, including backpackers, day hikers and stock animals.

 As more people take advantage of the trail to experience Yosemite’s inspiring landscape, foot traffic is increasing.
 Data from wilderness permits show that 11,423 people used the trail in 2014, 2,000 more than in 2013, and that total is expected to continue climbing.

 The original trail was routed through wet sections of Lyell Canyon’s sensitive meadow habitat, which supports a variety of plant and animal species, including the threatened Yosemite toad and the endangered Sierra Nevada yellow-legged frog.
 Over time, in addition to disrupting the ecological function of the meadow, that original trail prompted the creation of numerous deeply rutted parallel paths as hikers and stock animals attempted to avoid water and mud.